What sewing equipment do I need to buy?

 When it comes to sewing equipment, your sewing drawer could look just like your kitchen; full of ‘essential’ gadgets that may be your best friend, or may lie there gathering dust never to see the light of day.

 If you’re just starting out, it may be tempting to rush out and spend a fortune on lots of fancy sewing equipment that the packaging claims will make you better at sewing and solve all your dressmaking problems.
 However, most of these items are quite specialised and you may never need them.
 I agree that if you want to make spaghetti straps, then a rouleau loop turner will save hours of frustration, but you can build up your collection of sewing equipment as your skills and ‘repertoire’ increase, and you can decide if you need a specialised tool for a particular project or sewing technique that you want to try.

 In the studio, I tend to limit my tools to the basics.
 I like to encourage beginners to feel that they can learn to sew without blowing their budget on fancy gimmicks or top range sewing equipment (including machines).
+After all a bad workman blames his tools.
+However, you can’t do a good job with bad tools so it’s worth investing in a few key essentials then building your collection as and when you need a specialist tool.
 Here’s a photo of my favourite items that I wouldn’t be without.

 Essential Sewing Equipment